 University Police provide training to employees and students for reacting to active shooters.
 The training consists of strategies to employ in response and tactical first aid techniques for injured persons.

-Training is provided to housing staff for assisting University Police in preventing crime and reporting.
-Clery Campus Security Authority training is provided to all housing staff face to face and to all remaining CSA's annually with written instruction provided by email.
+Training is provided to housing staff to assist University Police in preventing crime and reporting.
+Clery Campus Security Authority training is provided to all housing staff face to face and to all remaining CSAs annually with written instruction provided by email.